-As the capital of the Bahamas, Nassau isn’t just the center of government for the islands; it’s a bustling, busy hot spot for cruise passengers that offers remarkable shore excursions.
+As the capital of the Bahamas, Nassau isn’t just the center of government for the islands; it’s a bustling, busy hot spot for cruise passengers that offers remarkable Nassau Excursions.
 A popular and well-frequented port, Nassau offers unique resorts, a storied history and some typical Caribbean fare.

 If you’re trying to decide what to do in Nassau, here are a few suggestions.

 One of the most famous destinations in the world, you easily could write a top 10 things to do just at Atlantis.
 You’ll see the impressive coral towers as soon as your ship approaches Nassau.
 Contained within the sprawling resort are a casino, Aqua Adventure waterpark, private beaches, dolphins, multiple aquariums featuring a shark tunnel and manta rays, restaurants and extensive amenities.
 Atlantis offers day passes for its waterpark, dolphin swims, private beaches and pools, as well as admission to the aquariums.
 This resort is truly the crown jewel of the Bahamas and isn’t to be missed.

 Nassau has quite the sea-going history; at one time, the island was a haven for pirates.
 It’s been a few years since pirates ruled the Caribbean, but you can take several tours highlighting this history.
 Several of the tours take you to some non-pirate-related spots like Queen’s Staircase and Fort Fincastle.
 Pirate stops include the Pirates of Nassau museum and a 1716 replica schooner.